DevFrogora/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-This is the Minor Project For The Student Of BCA 4th Sem
+This is the Minor Project Done By a Student of BCA 4th Sem